stefanvuckovic/clojureproject/README.md

 5. After configuring these parameters, you can navigate to the project root directory in cmd and run "lein ring server" command.
 Application will start.

 #7.
 Conclusions and further work
-When it comes to further work, I think it would be interesting to apply dimension reduction on results from TF-IDF algorithm and compare results with current approach.
+When it comes to further work, I think it would be interesting to apply some kind of dimension reduction algorithm on results from TF-IDF algorithm and compare results with current approach.
 As a next step I see applying Latent Semantic Analysis (LSA) and/or Random Indexing algorithm in order to reduce matrix dimensions, calculate similarities faster which is a big problem right now and see how these algorithms influence results.

 #8.
 Licence
 Distributed under the Eclipse Public License, the same as Clojure.